AbdnCHDS/guidebook/docs/index.md

 ---
 title: "ACHDS Guidebook"
-author: ""
+author: ''
-date: ""
+date: ''
 site: bookdown::bookdown_site
 documentclass: book
-bibliography: [book.bib, packages.bib]
+bibliography:
+- book.bib
+- packages.bib
 biblio-style: apalike
 link-citations: yes
-description: "This guidebook describes the data and coding standards and processes we follow at the Aberdeen Centre for Health Data Science, that enable us to collaborate and create reproducible research."
+description: This guidebook describes the data and coding standards and processes we follow at the Aberdeen Centre for Health Data Science, that enable us to collaborate and create reproducible research.
 ---